Cmdr. Michael Wolfe

 Wolfe’s personal decorations include the Meritorious Service Medal, Navy Commendation Medal (5 awards), Air Medal (2 awards), Navy Achievement Medal (2 awards), and Good Conduct Medal, along with other unit and service awards.

-Wolfe reported to VP-26 as Executive Officer in May 2021.
+Wolfe reported to VP-26 as executive officer in May 2021, and became the commanding officer in June 2022.